CS3219-SE-Principles-and-Patterns/cs3219-project-ay2122-2122-s1-g24/README.md

+# Deployment

+You can visit the deployed app [here](https://peerprep24.herokuapp.com/).

+# Server

 ## Configurations

+1. `cd` into the `/server` directory.
-1. Run the following command to ensure you are on the correct version of node.
+2. Run the following command to ensure you are on the correct version of node.
 Ensure you have node version manager installed.
 ```bash
 $ nvm use
 ```
-2. Add a `.env` file at the root of the project directory.
+3. Add a `.env` file at the root of the project directory.
-3. Within the `.env` file, enter the environment variables for
+4. Within the `.env` file, enter the environment variables for
 ```bash
 LISTEN_PORT                 # The port used for the app.
 Defaults to 8080.
 MONGODB_HOST                # Include port number here if needed ie. 'localhost:27017'.